What you need to know about your down payment on a house

 How much money should you put down on a new home?
 Get our tips on saving for a down payment and calculate what your payments could be.

 A crucial step toward buying a home is the down payment on a house.
 It’s so important that you should start thinking about it as soon—or even before—you’ve made the decision to buy.
-Especially in competitive housing markets like Chicago, before you start looking at homes you’ll want to know what a down payment is, how it works and what your options are.
+Especially in competitive housing markets, before you start looking at homes you’ll want to know what a down payment is, how it works and what your options are.
 We’ll explain all of this and show you a down payment calculator so you’ll know how much you’ll need to save.

 What is a down payment?